p0vee/Wordle.github.io/README.md

 # WordleEXE.github.io
-learn to code :D
-thanks Kenny Yip Coding for tutorial <3
+learn to code :D and thanks The Youtube Channel : Kenny Yip Coding for tutorial <3